-It’s quite understandable to get stuck in a loop of negative thoughts, especially if you are still processing trauma from a previous relationship.
-So, if you think that feeling lonely in your marriage is stemming from your thought process, consider taking up a hobby or giving yourself some time.
+It’s quite understandable to get stuck in a loop of negative thoughts, especially if you are still processing trauma or the fear of being hurt again from a previous relationship.
+So, if you think that feeling lonely in your marriage is stemming from your thought process, consider taking up a hobby or giving yourself some you time.

 The downtime is supposed to help you reconfigure your thoughts about the relationship and re-evaluate the next steps.
-If you still feel stuck with the same old thoughts, reaching out to a therapist is a good step forward.
+If you still feel stuck with the same old thoughts, reach out to an empowering relationship expert.

 4. Consider Marriage Counseling